brunnerh/insert-unicode/README.md

 Note that joint characters are split up in the analysis.

-(The message window will not display line breaks, but there is a button that opens the result in a new file.
-Right clicking the notification and selecting "Copy" will also preserve the line breaks.)
+The message window will not display line breaks, but there is a button that opens the result in a new file.
+Right clicking the notification and selecting "Copy" will also preserve the line breaks.

+You can always open the output in a new file by changing the setting *Show Identified Characters in File* (`insert-unicode.show-identified-characters-in-file`).

 ### Direct Hex Code Input

+- *Insert from Hex Code* (`fromHexCode`)

-If you happen to know the exact code, the command `Insert Unicode from Hex Code` can be used.
+If you happen to know the exact hexadecimal code, this command can be used to insert the corresponding character.

+## How To?

+### Insert Compound Characters, Apply Accents and Modifiers

+If you e.g. want to apply a *grave accent* to an `e` (resulting in `è`), you first type out the character to be modified and then insert the modifier, in this case `COMBINING GRAVE ACCENT` (`0x300`).

+Modifiers that can be applied to the previous character generally have *combining* in their name.
+The stand-alone character version of grave accent would be `GRAVE ACCENT` (`0x60`).

+There is another method of combining characters that uses a dedicated character for joining other characters, e.g. the `ZERO WIDTH JOINER` (`0x200d`) which is used e.g. in the various family emoji.
+The family consisting of a man, woman and a girl (👨‍👩‍👧), e.g. is written as `MAN` `ZWJ` `WOMAN` `ZWJ` `GIRL` (`0x1f468` `0x200d` `0x1f469` `0x200d` `0x1f467`).

+In general, if you see a special character or symbol and do not know how to write it, try copying it into VS Code and execute the [*Identify Characters*](#identify-unicode-characters) command on it.

 ## Unicode Standards Versions